kuldeepvarma7413/Studysync-Enhanced-notes-management/README.md

 Access the application: navigate to https://studysync.co.in to explore the new UI and features of StudySync.

-Note: As Render does not provide continuous instances of services, you need to start the server manually before accessing the application.

 For any queries related to project please contact on https://www.instagram.com/teamstudysync/ or email to teamstudysync@gmail.com